mohammadRahimi1993/Courses/Basic-Python-Video-Tutorials(2021)/RaedMe.md

+---
-## 🐍 Python Fundamentals: The Complete Path
+# 🐍 Python Fundamentals: The Complete Path
 Welcome to the **Python Fundamentals** repository.
-This course takes you through 5 structured parts, guiding you from a complete beginner to an intermediate level.
+This course was prepared in 2022 by **Mohammad Rahimi**, a PhD candidate at the University of Isfahan, Iran, taking you from a complete beginner to an intermediate level.
+This course is highly recommended for all students and learners interested in starting their journey with Python.

 ---
 ## 📚 Curriculum